zalando/zalando-howto-open-source/README.md

 - Break up text often.
 - Think about SEO.
 - Create a TODO list and update it based on issues and desired features; add level-of-difficulty cues to onboard contributors at the suggested levels of skill.
 - If you need to include more content than the average README does, provide the link to your more detailed documentation.

 http://zalando.github.io/, aka "CatWatch"
 ------------------------------------------------------------
 All Zalando open-source projects are listed on [zalando.github.io](http://zalando.github.io/), a dashboard created by our monthly onboarding teams and other internal contributors.
 The dashboard, otherwise known as [CatWatch](https://github.com/zalando/catwatch), presents statistics on our most popular public projects and our most active contributors in terms of commits, stars and forks.

+Please add a [.catwatch.yaml file](https://github.com/zalando/zmon/blob/master/.catwatch.yaml) to the root of your repository to set a human-readable project title and image URL.

 Review
 ------------------------------------------------------------